Arshianb/Meal-Like-Mom/README.md

 # Problem
 Almost all housewives have trouble in choosing food to cook! <br/>
-Something alike "What can I cook for dinner with my own materials? :anger:"
+Something alike ":anger: What can I cook for dinner with my own materials?"

 # Goal
 :boom: Find the food that fits your materials as quickly as possible